sephraim/carton_caps_api_docs/source/index.html.md

     content: Documentation for the Carton Caps API
 ---

-# Introduction
+# Carton Caps API Reference

-Welcome to the Carton Caps API!
-You can use this API to access Carton Caps user information, including user referrals.
+Welcome to the official Carton Caps API reference page!
+You can use the Carton Caps API to access Carton Caps user information including referral records.

-Checkout some `shell` (`curl`) examples for interacting with the API in the dark area to the right.
+# Documention

+For information regarding API endpoints and example requests/responses, you're in the right spot.
+Scroll down to see which endpoints are available, and be sure to checkout the `curl` examples on the right-hand side as well.

+For additional documention, please see the following:

+- [Project repository](https://github.com/sephraim/carton_caps_api) - Get up and running locally with the Carton Caps API
+- [API design documentation](design-docs.pdf) - Discover how the Carton Caps mobile app interacts with the API

 # Requirements